lapisrocks/LanguageAgentTreeSearch/README.md

 export OPENAI_API_KEY=<your key>
 ```

-5. Change localhost in lats.py to your port running WebShop
+5. Change localhost in lats.py to your local port running WebShop

 6. Set the scripts and run paper experiments
 ```bash